IRA Protection from Creditors and Lawsuits by State

 Book a Consultation

-States with Dollar Caps
+States with Dollar Caps on IRA Protection

+Several states limit IRA creditor protection to a specific dollar amount, and the caps vary widely.
 Nevada exempts up to $500,000 per IRA account.
 South Dakota caps its exemption at $1 million.
 North Dakota limits protection to $100,000 per account with a $200,000 aggregate cap across all accounts.
-Minnesota exempts up to $69,000, with additional protection available if the debtor demonstrates the funds are necessary for support.
+Minnesota exempts up to $69,000, with additional protection available if the debtor shows the funds are necessary for support.

-States with Needs-Based Protection
+States with Needs-Based IRA Protection

-Georgia similarly limits its IRA exemption to amounts necessary for the debtor’s support and does not exempt Roth IRAs.
+Georgia similarly limits its IRA exemption to amounts necessary for support and does not exempt Roth IRAs.
 Nebraska and Maine follow the same pattern, with Maine capping protection at $15,000 unless the debtor demonstrates a greater need.

 States That Exclude Roth IRAs

-A small number of states have enacted statutes that specifically protect inherited IRAs from creditors regardless of the federal rule.
+A small number of states have enacted statutes that protect inherited IRAs from creditors regardless of the federal rule.
 Florida, North Carolina, South Carolina, and Texas each provide explicit statutory protection for inherited IRAs.
 In these states, a beneficiary who inherits an IRA can protect it from creditors using the state exemption even in bankruptcy.

-IRA Creditor Protection Lookback Periods by State
+IRA Contribution Lookback Periods by State

 Alaska, Arizona, Kentucky, and Michigan each deny protection for contributions made within 120 days before bankruptcy.
 Louisiana and Pennsylvania use a one-year lookback.
 Hawaii applies a three-year lookback period.
 New York denies protection for contributions made within 90 days before a judgment.
 Montana takes a different approach, denying protection for contributions that exceed 15% of the debtor’s gross income in the year before bankruptcy.

-State-by-State Comparison Table
+State-by-State IRA Protection Comparison Table

 | State | IRA Exempt | Roth IRA Exempt | Special Provisions |